awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 ### Bonus Check AWS Organizations Tags
 In the next step we will be setting up a lambda to pull the data from your AWS Organization.
 If you wish to pull your tags from this data too then follow these steps to see your tags.

+If you can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/organizations/list-tags-for-resource.html) then you can run the below command in your terminal where you have access to your management account to see an individual accounts tags:

+    aws organizations list-tags-for-resource --resource-id (account id)

+#### Bonus Check AWS Organizations Tags from Console

 1. From your Amazon console on the top right of your screen click on the drop down and chose **My Organization**.